-During BMS development, engineers need a way to reliably test the BMS under real-world conditions to complete their verification and validation plans.
-At this stage, test strategies such as Hardware-in-the-Loop (HIL) testing are often performed.
-HIL testing involves simulating physical inputs and external connections to the pack while monitoring its outputs and behavior relative to design requirements.
+During BMS Development, engineers need a way to reliably test the BMS under real-world conditions to complete their verification and validation plans.
+Testing such as Hardware-in-the-Loop (HIL) is often performed at this stage.
+HIL testing involves simulating physical inputs and external digital connections to the pack while monitoring its outputs and behavior relative to design requirements.

-Accurately simulating all the conditions to which a BMS may be subjected during realworld operation is not easy.
-However, one must consider the long-term cost of skipping testing over a full range of conditions, remembering that any given condition could lead to a critical failure in the field.
-In the end, simulating nearly every combination of cell voltages, temperatures, and currents you expect your BMS to encounter is really the only way to verify that your BMS reacts as you intended to keep your pack safe and reliable.
+It is not easy to accurately simulate all of the real-world conditions a BMS will be subjected to.
+But what does it cost you to skip testing over every condition?
+In the end, simulating nearly every combination of cell voltages, temperatures, and currents you expect your BMS to encounter is really the only way to verify that your BMS reacts as you intended in order to keep your pack safe and reliable.